-In case you haven’t visited the library recently, I am delighted to share that we have launched some impressive new programs in collaboration with Information Technology Services.
-First, the Virtual Reality Learning Studio was developed and implemented with the assistance of Giovanni Castillo, Director of the Immersive Virtual Reality Lab in the School of Communications.
+In February 2019, the library enthusiastically launched two new programs.
+First, the Virtual Reality Learning Studio was developed and implemented with the assistance of Giovanni Castillo, Director of the Immersive Virtual Reality Lab in the School of Communication.
 It is a program that offers students a place to learn and explore in immersive environments using the latest virtual reality technologies, such as Oculus Rift.
-Three individual consoles may be scheduled by students, faculty, or staff from NAU or CCC.
+Three individual consoles may be scheduled by students, faculty, or staff at NAU or CCC.

 Another notable addition is the One Button Studio.
-As more students are creating multi-media projects for course assignments and research presentations, it made sense to design a space that helped simplify the video recording process.
+As more students are creating multi-media projects for course assignments, it made sense to design a space that helped simplify the video recording process.
 It affords the novice as well as experienced user the opportunity to quickly and easily record a professional quality interview, presentation, or performance with the click of a button.

-Offering a robust and positive user experience remains a core value for all of us at Cline Library.
-With that in mind, we are expanding our hours and will be open 24/5 hours starting on March 24, 2019.
-This expanded access to library services affords online, international, and on campus students the opportunity to choose the best time to study in the library and access library services whether it is early in the morning or late into the evening.
+The future remains bright for Cline Library.
+We have finalized our strategic plan and are now embarking on a master planning process for the building.
+Offering a robust and positive user experience remains a significant focus for everyone at Cline Library.
+We just returned to 24/5 hours for the academic semesters.
+The expanded access to library services affords students, online, internationally, and on campus the opportunity to choose the best time to study in the library and access library services, whether it is early in the morning or late into the evening.
 Staff are available to help with research assistance, multi-media equipment, and study spaces.
-We invite you to stay up with us!
+We invite you to stay up with us or catch the sunrise!